cnbbooks/lfe-casting-spels/book/part1/1-setup.md

 ## Getting Set Up

-If you're new to LFE and haven't read the [LFE Quick Start](), that might be a good idea to do that -- you'll feel much more comfortable with the material in this book if you have.
+If you're new to LFE and haven't read the [LFE Quick Start](http://lfe.gitbooks.io/quick-start/content/), that might be a good idea to do that -- you'll feel much more comfortable with the material in this book if you have.
+If you never encountered a Lisp before, or if your familiarity is rusty, we'd recommend reading through the original [Casting SPELs in Lisp](http://www.lisperati.com/casting.html).
+That version is more accessible to the Lisp new-comer.

-But!
-It's not a requirement :-)

 ## Prerequisites